ayushk1122/mlb-sports-predictions-improved/README.md

 # MLB Game Outcome Prediction System

+---

 ## Disclaimer

 This repository is an open source project originally created by romanesquibel562.
 Goals of this project are to
--Improve overall accuracies of base models
+- Improve overall accuracies of base models
--Maximize profit of predictions using betting odd edges -Improve UI of prediction platform
+- Maximize profit of predictions using betting odd edges
+- Improve UI of prediction platform
--Add in more custom features and models to test accuracy improvements -Add in more baseball specific analysis to test accuracy improvements -Translate prediction system to other major sports -Overall, just improve the base project to maximize sports betting profit
+- Add in more custom features and models to test accuracy improvements
+- Add in more baseball specific analysis to test accuracy improvements
+- Translate prediction system to other major sports
+- Overall, just improve the base project to maximize sports betting profit

 ## Overview